mertafacan/customer-analytics-ecommerce/README.md

         pip install -U pip
         pip install -e .
         ```
 5. Launch Jupyter Notebook or JupyterLab and navigate to the `notebooks/` directory to explore the analyses.
+(Optional)
     ```powershell
     jupyter notebook
     ```